KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 * [Advanced Text Search](#advanced-text-search)
 * [Conclusion](#conclusion)

+---

 ## Introduction

 Command line use may not be popular among ordinary users, but once mastered, it _does_ provide quite a few advantages the biggest one of which can be to avoid the tedium of manually managing large numbers of files.
 A simple command, when used with judiciously selected parameters and piped through a formatting cmdlet, can quickly get the types of documents we want.

-The reason the command line is not as popular as the graphical user interface is the necessity to remember the specific (and frequently cryptic) _names_ of various commands, their _switches_, and their _parameter types_, etc. With the GUI, you just try to find your way around just by using the visual cues the graphical objects on the screen provide.
-However, using the command line for a few weeks may reveal that that because you can adjust the granularity of what you intend to do.
-That is, you can set the parameters with a very concise syntax to express the details of the task to be carried.
-Once you get the hang of specific commands (i.e. what their output looks like, what can be garnered from that output, etc.), you can carry out multiple tasks with just a few lines in one place.
+The reason the command line is not as popular as the graphical user interface is the necessity to remember the specific (and frequently cryptic) _names_ of various commands, their _switches_, and their _parameter types_, etc. No doubt, there is a learning curve.
+With the GUI, you find your way around just by using the visual cues the graphical layout on the screen provides, which is much simpler and intuitive in the beginning.

+However, using the command line for a few weeks may reveal that because you can adjust the granularity of what you intend to do at every level, it is much more powerful.
+You can set the parameters with a very concise syntax to express the details of what you want to achieve.
+Once you get the hang of the specifics of the commands involved (i.e. what their output looks like, what can be garnered from that output, etc.), you can carry out multiple tasks with just a few lines.

-We will try to illustrate these points with some common file management tasks.
+We will try to illustrate these points below.

-## Common Commands for Managing Files
+> <span id="note-byline">We will touch upon only the aspects of the PowerShell cmdlets (pronounced '_command-let_') that are relevant to the task at hand.
+We will _not_ do a thorough investigation of each of them. </span>

+## Some Commonly Used Cmdlets

+Before we begin, make sure you have opened a _Windows Terminal_ and navigated to a typical folder such as `Documents` with the `cd` command.

-We will summarize the cmdlets (read as "commandlets") used for searching the contents of directories, filtering them based on certain criteria, looking for certain strings in them, updating their contents in batch, etc. Those we will cover are:
+The list of cmdlets we will learn are quite small, but they are most commonly used for searching the contents of directories, filtering them based on certain criteria, looking for certain strings in them, updating their contents in batch, etc.:

 |Cmdlet|Purpose|
 |-|-|